oneminutesoup/Computer-lip-vision-constructor/README.md

 ## Files/Folders

 - `writeup.pdf`: a detailed documentation of my entire project.
-To view the gifs, please visit [here](https://docs.google.com/document/d/1FLVwjXf4BfxgjIBl9CszCMwwwQ-Tm0crAv71qGPmLCM/edit).

 - `/data_collection/collect.py`: This script is used to collect the data for training the speech recognition model.
 It records audio clips of people speaking the different commands and saves them to a directory.

-- `/training/3DCNN.ipynb`: This Jupyter Notebook contains the code used to train the speech recognition model.
-It uses a 3D convolutional neural network to extract features from the audio clips and then classifies them using a softmax layer.

 - `/demo/predict_live.py`: This script can be used to test my trained speech recognition model in a live demo.
 It uses similar logic from the data collection script by collecting frames, feeding it into the model, and then displays the predicted command.

 - `/model/`: contains various model weights for trained models.

-- `/demo_examples/`: mp4 files containing recorded demos of my model predicting words that I spoke in real-time.

 ## Usage